edge-cloud/www.edge-cloud.net/_posts/2019-08-16-aws-dxgw-with-ipsec-vpn-backup.md

 ## AS path length

 When looking from the customer router at the CIDR(s) announced via BGP from the AWS Direct Connect Gateway, we would expect to see them with an ASN path of 65001 and 64512, therefore with a path length of two.
 Instead we will only see the ASN 65001 of the AWS Direct Connect Gateway in the path.
-AWS in this BGP session suppresses the ASN of the Transit Gateway, reducing the path length to one.
+AWS in this BGP session suppresses the ASN of the Transit Gateway by using BGP confederations, effectively reducing the path length to one.
 This results in the customer router seeing the same path length over the Direct Connect Gateway link as over the Site-to-Site (IPSec) VPN link.

+## Multi Exit Discriminator (MED)

-In case Equal Cost Multipathing (ECMP) is configured on the customer router, this could lead to both Direct Connect and VPN link being used simultaneously.
+We might end up in a situation where the same prefix is being announced over the Direct Connect link as well as the VPN link with the same AS path length.
+In case Equal Cost Multipathing (ECMP) is configured on the customer router, we would expect both of these path to be considered at the same time.

-Similarly the AS path received by the AWS Transit Gateway is reduced to the path length of one, resulting in the same path length over the Direct Connect Gateway link as over the Site-to-Site (IPSec) VPN link.
-Due to the Transit Gateway's preference of DX over VPN - see next section - traffic from AWS to on-premises doesn't run the risk of leveraging the Direct Connect and VPN link at the same time.
+But AWS sets a Multi Exit Discriminator (MED) value of 100 on BGP sessions over VPN links.
+As this value is higher than the default value of 0 - which the DX path uses - the DX path would be preferred.

 ## TGW preference of DX over VPN

-Even though the AWS Transit Gateway will receive via BGP the same prefixes with the same path length over both Direct Connect and Site-to-Site (IPSec) VPN, traffic will solely traverses over the Direct Connect link to on-premises.
+The AS path received by the AWS Transit Gateway is not reduced to the path length of one by the BGP confederation configuration. this results in a longer path length over the Direct Connect Gateway link as over the Site-to-Site (IPSec) VPN link.
+Nevertheless, traffic will solely traverses over the Direct Connect link to on-premises.
 The AWS Transit Gateway in this case prefers the AWS Direct Connect gateway over the VPN connection, as outlined in the [AWS Transit Gateway documentation](https://docs.aws.amazon.com/vpc/latest/tgw/how-transit-gateways-work.html#tgw-routing-overview).
 You can imagine the AWS Transit Gateway setting a higher "local preference" (LOCAL_PREF) on the AWS Direct Connect gateway BGP sessions.

 ## More Specific Routes